italohdc/italohdc.github.io/_posts/2018-06-01-snake-q-learning.md

   </div>
 </div>

-- **Learning Rate**: How aggressive the AI will learn to play (close to 0 will be too slow, close to 1 will simply replace the old learned value with the new). _Higher is not necessarily better_
+- **Learning Rate**: How aggressive the AI will learn to play (close to 0 will be too slow, while close to 1 will simply replace the old learned value with the new one). _Higher is not necessarily better_

 - **Discount Factor**: Importance between immediate rewards and future rewards